Covariance Stabilization for a class of Stochastic Discrete-time Linear Systems using the S-Variable Approach: LMI-based control design conditions

 Furthermore, since both $\cov(x_k)$ and $\mathbb{E}\left[x_k\right] \mathbb{E}\left[x_k\right]^T$ are positive semi-definite matrices, stabilizing the second-order moment ensures the stability of both the covariance and the expectation term $\mathbb{E}\left[x_k\right] \mathbb{E}\left[x_k\right]^T$.
 Moreover, one can notice that $\cov(x_k) = \cov(e_k)$ since by definition:

 by replacing $x_k=e_k+z_k$ and $\E\left[x_k\right]=z_k$, and since $\mathbb{E}\left[e_k\right]=0$, it follows directly that $\cov(x_k)=\cov(e_k)$.

 Therefore, condition~(\ref{LMI:Yohei2019}) ensures the stability of the error covariance dynamics.
-Even though the equivalence between the Schur stability of the matrix $M$ and condition~(\ref{LMI:Yohei2019}) is yet to be assessed, it is clear that both conditions imply the stability of the error covariance dynamics.
+Note, however, that proving the equivalence between the Schur stability of $M(K)$ and condition~(\ref{LMI:Yohei2019}) needs further investigation.
+Indeed, the Schur stability of $M(K)$ is sufficient, since it is established on the full vectorized space $\mathbb{R}^{n^2}$, whereas covariance matrices are symmetric and thus evolve on a lower-dimensional subspace.
+Finally, it is clear that both conditions imply the stability of the error covariance dynamics.